heikekonow/planning/talks/storage-requirements/storage-requirements.md

 # What goes where

-* Healpix data for variables requested is duplicated among those centers that have enough space.
+* HEALPix data for variables requested is duplicated among those centers that have enough space.
 * Native grid data stays at the originating center.
 * Bonus variables stay at the originating center.